 Robert Noyce Teacher Scholarship Program at Delaware State University

 Are you looking for an exciting career where your contributions will make a difference?
 Consider the challenging world of teaching and change the lives of students as a highly qualified teacher.
-Junior STEM majors are invited to apply for the 3-year Robert Noyce Teacher Scholarship Program, which is funded by the National Science Foundation.
+Senior STEM majors are invited to apply for a 1-year Robert Noyce Teacher Scholarship, which is funded by the National Science Foundation.

 Noyce Scholarships are intended for students who plan to pursue a K-12 mathematics or science teaching career and are enthusiastic about teaching in a high-need school district.
-These scholarships will provide generous support ($10,000 - $20,000 per year) for the Noyce Scholars while they complete their bachelor’s degree and their teacher certification requirements in the MAT program.
-Noyce Scholars will also receive additional support and are eligible for a $2,500 stipend during their first year of teaching.
+The scholarship will provide $20,000 for each Noyce Scholars while they complete their teacher certification requirements in the MAT program.

-- Juniors or Seniors majoring in Agricultural Science, Biology, Chemistry, Computer & Information Sciences, Mathematics, or Physics only;
+- Graduating seniors majoring in Agricultural Science, Biology, Chemistry, Computer & Information Sciences, Mathematics, or Physics only;

 - At least a 3.0 GPA; and